What Are Stem Cells?

 How Are Stem Cells Used?

 Stem cells have the potential to repair human tissue and certain internal organs by forming new cells and producing substances to regenerate cartilage, bone, ligaments, tendons, nerve, fat, muscle, and blood vessels.
-Stem cells are being investigated and researched as an innovative treatment option for more than 70 major diseases and conditions that affect millions of people worldwide that have not found satisfactory treatment.
+Stem cells are being investigated and researched as an innovative therapy option for more than 70 major diseases and conditions that affect millions of people worldwide.
 These include diabetes mellitus, Parkinson’s, Alzheimer’s, multiple sclerosis, ALS (Lou Gehrig’s Disease), spinal cord injuries, various eye conditions, and HIV/AIDS.

 The GCSC&RMC Process